Variational Latent-State GPT for Semi-Supervised Task-Oriented Dialog Systems: Method

 \subsection{Supervised learning}

 In supervised learning, the entire dialog is labeled.
-The training sequence for the generative model is obtained by the concatenation as follows\footnote{The training sequence for the generative model in VLS-GPT is the same as in UBAR.
-But as shown in Table \ref{comparison}, the training objective in VLS-GPT is $p_\theta(h_{1:T}, r_{1:T}|u_{1:T})$, which is different from UBAR and brings minor performance improvement as shown in Table \ref{sup-results}.}:
+The training sequence for the generative model \revfirst{\modelname{}-p} is obtained by the concatenation as follows\footnote{The training sequence for the generative model VLS-GPT-p is the same as in UBAR.
+But as shown in Table \ref{comparison}, the training objective in VLS-GPT-p is $p_\theta(h_{1:T}, r_{1:T}|u_{1:T})$, which is different from UBAR and brings minor performance improvement as shown in Table \ref{sup-results}.}: